Did you ever have a day or time in your life when your brain felt so full and the learning was so demanding that you just might explode?

-And this was back in the dark ages before email, laptops and even desk-top computers.
+And this was back in the dark ages before email, laptops, and even desk-top computers.
 Everything was done the slow, old-fashioned.
 Even answering machines were new!
-It was engaging, challenging, exciting, rewarding and felt like it mattered.
+It was engaging, challenging, exciting, and rewarding.
+It felt like it mattered.
 I loved what I was doing.

 But one day, I lost it.

 Ruth, a friend, mentor, and comrade, gave me a new challenge.
 It was way beyond my sweet spot of learning or zone of proximal development (zpd.)
 Something else I had never even imagined myself doing.